-The Practice also has experience with clients who want to build, who feel that their proposals would be beneficial to the community, but who have faced local opposition to development.
+The Practice has experience with helping clients who want to build, who feel that their proposals would be beneficial to the community, but who have faced difficulties and opposition to development.
 This is particularly true of community and charitable groups.

 We do a range of work for different clients and we have a strong team with multidisciplinary skills.
 Below you can find more information about some of the things we do in addition to our architectural projects.

-With more than 25 years in the business, Chris can offer a wealth of experience in architectural practice and project management and has advised a number of practices from small to large.
+With more than 25 years in the business, Chris Askew offers a wealth of experience in architectural practice and project management and has advised a number of practices from small to large.
 Chris can also draw upon a number of other resources with specialist expertise in key areas.

 Sometimes it is valuable to have a knowledgable outside person to tackle the difficult issues or simply provide a different point of view.
 We can offer this experienced, independent overview of business, staff and project issues.

 - get in touch to see how we can help.